-The bill authorizes the Judicial Council to sell three specified courthouse properties - the Plumas/Sierra Regional Courthouse, Modesto Main Courthouse and Hall of Records, and Ceres Superior Court - in fair market value transactions after consulting with and offering first right of purchase to the respective counties.
-Net proceeds from these sales would be deposited in the General Fund.
+The bill authorizes the sale of three courthouse properties - the Plumas/Sierra Regional Courthouse, Modesto Main Courthouse, and Ceres Superior Court - at fair market value, with counties receiving first right of purchase.
+Sale proceeds will be deposited in the General Fund.
+Additionally, the measure provides a one-time $4.69 million General Fund appropriation to the State Court Facilities Construction Fund.

 No results. |